davidjamesdimalanta/portfolio_v2/README.md

 `components/`: Reusable UI components.
 `public/`: Static files like images and icons.

-## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is open-sourced under the MIT License.